 Fancy green bean varieties are back at the farmer’s market and I am in my peak Millennial foodie mode.
 Sundresses and mesh produce bags are involved.
 I stroll around with a coffee and pretend I’m at a Parisian outdoor market.
 It’s a whole thing.

 The benefit of this is I come home with armfuls of fresh, seasonal fruits and veggies.
 The fruit sometimes gets spooned over yogurt but more oftentimes get baked into a galette.
-With the veggies, I like to make something that’s fancy enough to serve guests but simple and attainable enough for an elevated weeknight dinner.
-Lemony charred broccoli and this simple green salad with sherry shallot dressing are some of my other faves!
+But with the veggies, I like to make something that’s fancy enough to serve guests but simple and attainable enough for an elevated weeknight dinner.
+Lemony charred broccoli and this super simple green salad with sherry shallot dressing are some of my other faves!

 These green beans I learned how to make in culinary school are a lovely example of my favorite kind of veggie side dish situation!
 They’re bright, fresh, savory, a bit spicy, and have a nice crunch thanks to the pine nuts.
-Serve

 A wood board topped with string beans, a bowl of pine nuts, shallots, lemon, and garlic on a light grey table.